 Naturopathic Medicine is a distinct method of primary health care that combines centuries old natural, common-sense therapies with current advances in biomedical and diagnostic sciences covering all aspects of health, from prenatal to geriatric care.

-Training: A Naturopathic Physician’s training includes a 4 year, graduate-level accredited residential naturopathic medical school and is educated in all of the same basic sciences as an MD, but also studies holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
+Training: A Naturopathic Physician’s training includes a 4 year, doctoral-level accredited residential naturopathic medical school and is educated in all of the same basic sciences as an MD, but also studies holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
 To be licensed in Oregon they must pass an extensive postdoctoral board examination (NPLEX) in order to receive a license by the Oregon Board of Naturopathic Examiners.

 Principles of Naturopathic Medicine: